32 Resistance Band Workouts for Lower Body, Arms, Legs, Abs, and Core

 10. Lazy girl booty circuit with resistance bands

 Get a toned butt without the hassle of squat exercises.
-It is one of the most effective exercise routine that gets your shapes up your behind.
+It is one of the most effective exercise routines that gets your shapes up your behind.

 11. Fire hydrant